-For more than 35 years, College in High School has been serving the Pittsburgh community by providing high quality Pitt credits to aspiring high school students, helping them prepare for and succeed in college.
+For 40 years, College in High School has been serving the Pittsburgh community by providing high quality Pitt credits to aspiring high school students, helping them prepare for and succeed in college.
 The program began by offering one course to 16 students in one high school.

-- Provide classes in more than 150 high schools
+- provide classes in more than 130 high schools

 Dr. Henry Cohen founded the program now known as College in High School (CHS) at the University of Pittsburgh in 1980, making CHS the oldest concurrent enrollment partnership in the Commonwealth.
 The original program served 16 students in one calculus course at North Hills High School.
-Since its founding, the program has grown to serve more than 3,000 students each year, and works with more than 300 teachers in 130 high schools throughout the region.
+Since its founding, the program has grown to serve more than 3,500 students each year, and partners with more than 300 teachers in over 130 high schools throughout the region.

-For more than 35 years, College in High School’s success has stemmed from close collaboration between the University of Pittsburgh’s Kenneth P. Dietrich School of Arts and Sciences and regional high schools.
+For 40 years, College in High School’s success has stemmed from close collaboration between the University of Pittsburgh and state-wide partner high schools.
 CHS-certified high school teachers work closely with Pitt’s world-class faculty to teach a high school course that is also a University of Pittsburgh course.
-Students use college-level textbooks, take college-level exams, and earn college credit that is recorded on an official University of Pittsburgh transcript.
+Students use college-level textbooks, take college-level exams, and upon successful completion of the class, earn college credit that is recorded on an official University of Pittsburgh transcript.

-CHS provides a valuable service to students across the region by providing top-quality and low-cost University of Pittsburgh credits, which can be transferred to most accredited colleges and universities.
+CHS provides a valuable service to students across the region by providing top-quality and low-cost University of Pittsburgh credits, which are highly transferable to colleges and universities across the country.
 CHS courses are accessible to students of varying ability and financial means, and prepare students to go on to college while building the skills they will need to succeed once they are there.

 CHS looks forward to expanding its services to help more aspiring students earn University of Pittsburgh credits and become college ready in the years to come.